AtlasGeek7/petvet/README.md

 + Add/delete pets
 + Display all the data
 + Write, read, and/or delete a review
-+ Book or cancel an appointment
++ Book, confirm or cancel an appointment
++ Enter doctor prescription
++ See all current appointments
 + Use live chat